rimworld-frontierdevelopment/Shields/README.md

 prefer to take cover in areas that are shielded.

 Tradeships will never shoot cargo pods into an area even if a shield is currently down.
 Raiders will not attempt to enter via drop pods in shielded areas.

+Pawns will attempt to flee from orbital bombarbments.

 #### Options:
 - Shooting out